apasco-chwy/DEE-7143-Manual-Client-Import/README.md

 ## I. Background

-- **Problem:** There are currently over 230 production clinics using PH.
-Clinics that do not have a PIMS connection are less likely to use PH to write prescriptions for Chewy customers because **it is time consuming to manually enter existing client names, addresses, and pets.**
+- **Problem:** There are currently over 600 production clinics using PH.
+Clinics that do not have a PIMS connection are less likely to use PH to write prescriptions for Chewy customers because **it is time consuming to manually enter existing client names, addresses, and pets.** Currently, 40% of clinics on Practice Hub have a cloud-based PIM where integration is not available.
 - **Primary Goal:** Offer new non-PIMS-integrated clinics the option to manually import all existing client data to PH at onboarding to reduce the amount of double-entry needed moving forward.
 Clinics will not have to enter their existing client data into PH.
 - **Potential Scale:** Offer existing non-PIMS-integrated clinics the option to manually combine existing client data from their PIMS with existing client data in PH after they've already started using PH.
 - **Task:** Design a process for manually importing existing client data to PH.
 Define the required data format.
 Implement a program that consumes data in the predefined format and manually creates and imports the data into the clinic's PH instance database.